Sanyam0802/kdtree/README.md

 # KdTree

-This repository contains the k-d tree implementation as a part of third assignment in COL362 (Intro. to Database Management Systems) being held at IIT Delhi.
+This repository contains the k-d tree implementation as a part of third assignment in COL362 (Intro. to Database Management Systems) being held at IIT Delhi

 ## Program Structure